Anigozanthos manglesii seeds – ( Kangaroo Paw)

 Description

 This kangaroo paw is a well known one , as it is the western Australian floral emblem.
+It is very similar to the picture above which is a compact form of A. manglesii.
 It has red and green velvety flowers which are borne on long stems up to 120 cm .
 They make an excellent cut flower, and will flower in their second year from seed.
 The plants themselves grow well in sandy and gravelly well drained soils in full sun to part shade, and form clumps of strap – like leaves.
 They will do well in the garden , provided that they are protected from snails and slugs which love them.
 They can also be used as pot plants, and look good on a balcony.
 They are attractive to birds which love their nectar.
 The plant tolerates light frost only , so if your region gets heavy frost, then grow it as a potted plant so you can move it under shelter.

 Sowing advice